 Berry’s Creek Barry’s Blue: Review

 Impressive semi-hard blue cheese that tastes creamier than most blues in the mouth.
-Berry’s Creek Barry’s Blue is made from a combination of buffalo and cow’s milk from local South Gippsland herds.
+Berry’s Creek Barry’s Blue is a seasonal cheese made from a combination of buffalo and cow’s milk from local South Gippsland herds.
 As a result of the mixture the blue cheese has a lightness that comes from the buffalo’s milk and body from the cow’s milk.
-Like other blue cheeses there are herbal overtones in the flavour. the minerality typical of blues is there, but to a lesser extent than most other blues.
+Like other blue cheeses there are herbal overtones in the flavour.
+The minerality typical of a blue is there, but to a lesser extent than many.
 Likewise with the salt.
 I really enjoyed this cheese and see it as an individual cheese that is gentler than an St. Agur or Shadows of Blue, and nowhere near of strong as a Stilton, Roquefort or Gorgonzola.

 Berry’s Creek Barry’s Blue